Project SWiWS 2017-2021

 Postdoctoral position in Probability

-The position is officially attached with Paris-Est.
+The position is officially attached with Paris-Est, and collaboration is expected with members of the SWiWS project.

 For more information: amine.asselah at u-pec.fr